 Prevention and early detection are the best options in fighting the disease.
 The Papanicolau (Pap) test — or Pap smear — involves a physician collecting cells directly from the cervix.
-It’s a short procedure to help physicians look for precancers, or cell changes in the cervix.
-The test itself helps detect any unusual changes in the cells of the cervix, which may lead to cancer in the future.
+It’s a short procedure to help physicians look for unusual changes in the cells of the cervix, which may lead to cancer in the future.
 It is imperative to diagnose any abnormal changes to minimize the spreading of cancerous cells.

-There are multiple treatment scenarios for each stage of cervical cancer, each weighing on multiple aspects of reproductive health, including whether a woman chooses to attack the disease with the ambition to remain fertile.
+There are multiple treatment scenarios for abnormal cervical cells, each weighing on multiple aspects of reproductive health, including whether a woman chooses to attack the disease with the ambition to remain fertile.